YU000jp/logseq-plugin-legacy-date-format/readme.md

 - Replace and redirect to enable the use of legacy date formats

 - In Logseq, changing the user date format after graph construction is challenging.
 This is because even after performing a re-index, the links remain with the old date format.
-To address this issue, a plugin has been developed.
+To address this issue, this plugin has been developed.

 - Development stage 👷🚧